gtk-flutter/libadwaita/README.md

 ### AdwHeaderBar
 There are 6 types of `AdwHeaderBar` constructor:

-If you want to use default adwaita style window icons or icons using window_decorations package then you have to use any one of the following HeaderBar's:
+If you want to use default adwaita style window icons or icons using titlebar_buttons package then you have to use any one of the following HeaderBar's:

 | Widget | Docs |
 | ------ | ---- |